copious-world/shm-typed-lru/readme.md

 In a future version of this library, an optional listing of secondary slabs may be provided depending upon configuration.

 When the LRU becomes full, the module might move aging data into a second LRU, another managed memory and hash table pair.
-The older day may be searched when searches in the primary section fail.
+The older data may be searched when searches in the primary section fail.

 The seconday slabs may be removed when they become empty and the preasure on the primay slabs goes away.